 Going forward, it will be common for a section to include a reference repository.
 Some links will point to a specific branch in a repository (which is the case in this section).
-Other links will point to a specific commit in a repository (which will be the case in the reference repository for the next several sections).
+Other links will point to a specific commit in a repository (which will be the case in the reference repository for other sections).
 This lesson will focus on working with a reference repository using branches because that is directly relevant to this section.
-In the next section, we'll discuss how to work with a reference repository that uses commits instead of branches.

 A link to a reference repository in Learn How to Program will always have this format:

-If you click on this link, it will take you to a specific branch in the project called
+If you click on this link, it will take you to a specific branch in the Address Book project called

 3_unique_ids.
 In GitHub, we can browse through the code in this specific branch.
 However, if we were to click on epicodus-lessons/